AMWA-TV/is-11/docs/Behaviour - Server Side.md

 - `GET` request returns the last successfully applied Active Constraints.
 - `PUT` request MUST be validated and if the Sender supports Parameter Constraints used in the proposed Active Constraints and is capable to adhere at least one of the Constraint Sets, then the associated Inputs may be reconfigured, which may eventually cause the update of the corresponding Flows, Sources, `/transportfile` and Sender.
 If successful, the operation MUST return the accepted Active Constraints, otherwise an error MUST be returned and nothing changed.
 - `DELETE` request MUST clear Active Constraints.
-It turns the Sender to the initial state which excludes IS-11 out of the process.

 ## State of Sender